Street Fighter II: Impact

 Street Fighter II is regarded as one of the most influential video games of all time, and the most important fighting game in particular.
 The release of Street Fighter II in 1991 is often considered a revolutionary moment in the fighting game genre.
 It has the most accurate joystick and button scanning routine in the genre, allowing players to reliably execute multi-button special moves, and its graphics use Capcom's CPS arcade chipset, with highly detailed characters and stages.
 Whereas previous games allow players to combat a variety of computer-controlled fighters, Street Fighter II allows human combat.

 The popularity of Street Fighter II surprised the gaming industry, as arcade owners bought more machines to keep up with demand.
 It was responsible for introducing the combo mechanic, which came about when skilled players learned that they could combine several attacks with no time for the opponent to recover.
 Its success inspired a wave of other fighting games, which were initially often labeled as "clones" or imitators, including titles such as Guardians of the 'Hood, Art of Fighting, Time Killers, Mortal Kombat, and Killer Instinct.
 Street Fighter II also influenced the development of the combat mechanics of beat 'em up game Streets of Rage 2.
 However, Street Fighter II also received criticism for its depiction of street violence, and for having inspired numerous other violent games in the industry.

 Street Fighter II was the best-selling arcade video game by far since the golden age of arcade video games, bringing an arcade renaissance in the early 1990s.
-Its impact on home video games was equally important, becoming a long-lasting system-seller for the Super Nintendo Entertainment System.
-Since then up until the late 1990s, numerous best-selling home video games were arcade ports.
-In 2005, Electronic Gaming Monthly ranked it the 9th most important game since they began publication in 1989, stating no game "did more to prop up arcades" in the 1990s and it was the first killer app for the SNES.
+Its impact on home video games was equally crucial, becoming a long-lasting system-seller for the Super Nintendo Entertainment System.
+Since then, up until the late 1990s, numerous best-selling home video games were arcade ports.
+In 2005, Electronic Gaming Monthly ranked it the ninth most important game since they began publication in 1989, stating no game "did more to prop up arcades" in the 1990s and it was the first killer app for the SNES.

 The game popularized the concept of "face-to-face", tournament-level competition between two players instead of just high scores.
 This enabled the competitive multiplayer and deathmatch modes found in modern action games.
 John Romero, for example, cited the competitive multiplayer of Street Fighter II as an influence on the deathmatch mode of seminal first-person shooter Doom.

 It is an innovation in revision series, with Capcom continuously upgrading and expanding the arcade game instead of releasing a sequel.
 This furthered the practice of patches and downloadable content found in modern video games.